mldriven/Detecting-Fraudulent-Transactions/README.md

              Account C to Account A ; Rs2,000
              Account C to Account A ; Rs3,000

-The task:
-Write a code in R/python to identify above suspicious transactions with minimal usage of loops.
+The task: Write a code in R/python to identify above suspicious transactions with minimal usage of loops.

-Note: Suspicious transactions to be flagged only if they occur within a day"
+Note: Suspicious transactions to be flagged only if they occur within a day.